jump to navigation

 Oracle OpenWorld Day 3 October 15, 2009

-Posted by Tipster in OOW.
+Posted by Duncan in OOW.

-4 comments
+comments closed

 The week’s best bit of news came in Larry Ellison’s keynote today.
 Larry said that although Fusion will arrive sometime next year, Oracle will keep developing PeopleSoft for a few years yet.